-

 In-house lawyer service

-The service of Grant Thornton Baltic's in-house lawyer is intended for entrepreneurs who are looking for a reliable partner to solve the company's day-to-day legal issues.
+The service is intended for entrepreneurs who are looking for a reliable partner to solve the company's day-to-day legal issues.

 -